s2hub/docs/articles/werner_krauss_orm_relations_explained/orm_relations.md

     Album: S2HubDocs\Model\Album
 ```

-After running `dev/build/?flush` we have a new table "Album" and Image has a new column called "AlbumID".
+After running `dev/build/?flush` we have a new table "Album" and Image has a new column for the foreign key, called "AlbumID".
 We can get all
 images of an album by calling the magic getter method, which returns a HasManyList, a subclass of DataList with some
 extra methods for managing 1:n relations.